Sexual Assault Forensic Exam

 If you desire, a forensic exam may be performed after you have been assaulted.
-There are trained Sexual Assault Nurse Examiners (SANE) who perform forensic sexual assault exams at the IU Health Center on campus.
+There are trained Sexual Assault Nurse Examiners (SANE) who perform forensic sexual assault exams at the Student Health Center on campus.
 The availability of these providers is limited, so you may be directed to go to IU Health Bloomington Hospital Emergency Department which is available 24 hours a day for forensic examination.
 Call 812-855-7558 if you have questions.

 What is a forensic examination?

 A forensic exam is done to collect and preserve evidence that can be used in court.
 For sexual assault, this is commonly referred to as collecting a “rape kit”.
 Evidence is best collected as soon as possible or at least within 96 hours of the sexual assault or rape.
 Some people may wish to report the sexual assault or rape as a crime while others may not want to report it.
 This can be a difficult decision and no one should be forced into making a choice right away.
 In Indiana, evidence can be held for up to one year before making a police report.
 According to the Abuse & Incest National Network, many people report that prosecuting their rapist helps re-establish a sense of control in their lives, aiding in their recovery.
 Still, deciding whether or when to file a police report is a personal decision.

 What can I expect during the forensic exam?

 - You will be seen by a Sexual Assault Nurse Examiner (SANE) who has been specially trained to provide care for persons who have been sexually assaulted.
 Remember to ask questions if you do not understand and that you can REFUSE any part of the exam if you so choose.